 Mende Hill

 Mende Hill is one of Bali’s lesser-known treks.
 The trek is relatively easy but the views from the top of the hill are absolutely marvelous.
 This route is becoming more popular among couples traveling to Bali because it’s one of those places where you can get lost and see no other humans for miles.
-It’s for people that want to wander off to places where the Wi-Fi is weak but the connection between them strengthens.
+It’s for people who want to wander off to places where the Wi-Fi is weak but the connection between them strengthens.

 The Secret Gardens of Sambangan